Learning Dual-Pixel Alignment for Defocus Deblurring: Experiments

 We adopt Peak Signal-to-Noise Ratio (PSNR), Structural Similiarity (SSIM)~\cite{wang2004image}, Mean Absolute Error (MAE), and Learned Perceptual Image Patch Similarity (LPIPS)~\cite{zhang2018unreasonable} as quantitative metrics to evaluate the deblurring performance of competing methods.
 Table~\ref{tab:comparison} reports the quantitative results of all competing methods on the DPDD test set.
 One can easily find that JNB \cite{Shi_2015_CVPR}, EBDB \cite{karaali2017edge} and DMENet \cite{Lee_2019_CVPR} are much inferior to the other competing methods.
 The reasons are two fold: First, defocus blur maps estimated by these methods are inevitable to suffer from estimation errors, which may be amplified when performing non-blind deblurring.
 Second, based on the assumption of Gaussian blur kernel, the estimated defocus blur maps by these methods are used to reconstruct spatially variant Gaussian blur kernels.
 However, real-world defocus blur may not satisfy the Gaussian kernel assumption.
-Therefore, it is a more feasible solution for defocus deblurring to learn a deblurring mapping from blurry image to the latent all-in-focus image.
+Therefore, it is a more feasible solution for defocus deblurring to learn a deblurring mapping from blurry image to the latent sharp image.
 As an evidence, DMPHN and MPRNet can achieve much better results than JNB, EBDB and DMENet, although DMPHN and MPRNet are developed for motion deblurring.

 As for DP defocus deblurring methods, the deblurring results by DPDNet and RDPD+ are satisfactory, due to that they exploit the benefits of DP views.
 However, both of them directly take DP pairs as the input of deblurring network, while neglecting the misalignment between left and right views.
-During training, DPDNet and RDPD networks are forced to implicitly learn the alignment of DP views, introducing extra training difficulty.
+During training, DPDNet and RDPD+ networks are forced to implicitly learn the alignment of DP views, introducing extra training difficulty.
 We also note that the training of RDPD+ \cite{abuolaim2020learning} is not only based on the DPDD dataset but also exploits more realistic training data.
-Even though the results of RDPD+ is only a little better than DPDNet, and is much inferior to our DPANet.
-So it is crucial to relieve the misalignment between left and right views for DP defocus deblurring.
-Our DPANet achieves notable gains in comparison to all the competing methods in terms of all the four metrics.
+Even though the results of RDPD+ is only a little better than DPDNet, and is much inferior to our DPANet. {{ Among all the compared methods indcluding BaMBNet~\cite{BaMBNet} and Restormer~\cite{Restormer} which are concurrent to our work, DPANet achieves the best performance in terms of PSNR and SSIM metrics. }}

 One may notice that in the paper of DDDNet \cite{pan2021dual}, their quantitative results are higher than our DPANet.
 However, DDDNet adopts different evaluation settings with the other competing methods, and their source code and trained models have not been fully released, making it infeasible to directly take DDDNet into comparison.
 The quantitative metrics in \cite{pan2021dual} are computed by halving spatial resolution of testing images to be $840 \times 560$.
 For a fair comparison, we have tested our DPANet by keeping the same setting with DDDNet.
 As shown in Table \ref{tab:DDDNet}, our DPANet achieves +0.87dB PSNR and +0.26 SSIM than DDDNet in image size $840 \times 560$.
 We also report the quantitative results of DDDNet with resolution $1680\times 1120$\footnote{The average PSNR and SSIM values of DDDNet \cite{pan2021dual} on the DPDD dataset with original resolution $1680\times 1120$ are provided by the authors \url{https://github.com/panpanfei/Dual-Pixel-Exploration-Simultaneous-Depth-Estimation-and-Image-Restoration/issues/7}.}.
 As shown in Table \ref{tab:DDDNet}, our DPANet is better than DDDNet in terms of SSIM.
 Considering that the source code DDDNet is not fully available, the quantitative comparison with DDDNet is reported for reference.